 Docents at AWCC will be members of a dynamic team that supports the organization’s overall mission by helping visitors develop an understanding and appreciation of the amazing animals we house, their wild counterparts and our awe-inspiring Alaska wilderness.

-Volunteers will be required to attend an orientation and several training sessions in April and May (specific dates to be determined).
-If you are interested in becoming a docent or learning more, please send a completed application to our volunteer coordinator at email@example.com!
+Volunteers will be required to attend an orientation and several training sessions in April and May (specific dates TBD).
+If you are interested in becoming a docent or learning more, please send a completed application to our volunteer coordinator at email@example.com.

-Our volunteer opportunities vary throughout the year due to fluctuating numbers of visitors, animal needs (i.e. baby season) and seasonal changes on campus (i.e. spring and summer flowers, winter snow).
+Our volunteer opportunities vary throughout the year due to fluctuating numbers of visitors, animal needs (i.e. baby season), and seasonal changes on site (i.e. spring and summer flowers, winter snow).
 We accept applications year-round.
-If you are interested, please follow the requirements below:
+If you are interested, please review the Requirement section:

-Must have effective communication skills, both oral and written, be detail oriented and willing to work
+- Must have effective communication skills, both oral and written, and be detail oriented

 Benefits of Volunteering

 - Receive member discount of 10% on gift store purchases while volunteering

 - Free admission to AWCC for recurring volunteers

 We also provide volunteer opportunities within the following departments:

 - The Wildlife Facilities department is in charge of keeping the AWCC operating smoothly on the ground level.
 Opportunities within this department include but are not limited to planting, weeding, maintaining summer landscaping projects, removing loose trash and hazards from property, painting and staining projects, general beautification projects, fence maintenance, and more.